n6ai/minze/docs/api/index.md

 A Hook that runs `once` after the element is added to the DOM, but before the internal lifecycle, like creating reactive properties, or rendering the template.
 Can either be a regular or async method.

 ::: tip
-This hook runs after the `beforeAttributeChange` hook if any attributes are present on the element.
+This hook runs after the `beforeAttributeChange` and `afterAttributeChange` hooks if any `observed` attributes are present on the element.
 :::

 - **Method**